 After the scene where Blondie splashes water in Tuco's face in the infirmary, there is a fade-out to the next scene.
 This was where the intermission was located, but this fade-out was excised in the 179-minute extended version.

 Though no specific year or date is stated in the movie, at least part of it takes place during the New Mexico Campaign of 1862.
-This is confirmed when both the hotel-keeper and Tuco mentions the retreating Confederate General Sibley (the historical Henry H. Sibley) and the advancing Union Colonel Canby (another historical person, Edward Canby).
-This is consistent with the campaign that took place between February-April 1862 in the Union Territory of New Mexico and the Confederate State of Texas.
+This is confirmed when both the hotel-keeper and Tuco mentions the retreating Confederate Gen. Sibley (real-life Henry H. Sibley) and the advancing Union Col. Canby (another real-life Edward Canby).
+This is consistent with the campaign that took place between February-April 1862 in the Union territory of New Mexico and the Confederate state of Texas.